Warrior Maven Video Above: How Will New Navy Ship to Shore Connectors Change Combat?

 The Navy’s first newly built Ship-to-Shore Connector maritime warfare craft launched on the water earlier this year, paving the way for stepped up production and introducing a new era in modern amphibious warfare for the Marines.

-Naval Sea Systems Command recently awarded a deal to Ship-to-Shore connector-maker Textron to acquire long-lead early procurement materials for the new fleet of watercraft.
+Naval Sea Systems Command awarded a deal to Ship-to-Shore connector-maker Textron to acquire long-lead early procurement materials for the new fleet of watercraft.
 The new SSC mobile amphibious connectors are able to transport larger armored vehicles, such as an Abrams tank, from amphibious assault ships to combat ashore.

-The new Navy craft brings an unprecedented ability to The new SSCs are designed to replace the existing fleet of Landing Craft Air Cushions (LCAC) able to move Marines, weapons and supplies from ship to shore for amphibious operations.
+The new SSCs are designed to replace the existing fleet of Landing Craft Air Cushions (LCAC) able to move Marines, weapons and supplies from ship to shore for amphibious operations.
 The connectors will integrate emerging computer technology able to reduce the needed crew size and perform more functions independently.

 The SSC’s new Rolls Royce engines will have more horsepower and specialized aluminum to help prevent corrosion.
 The lighter weight be enable a better lift capacity, allowing the craft to transport up to 74-tons – enough to transport heavy armored vehicles from ship to shore for an amphibious assault, Allen said.

 The Navy’s 72 existing LCACs, in service since the 80s, can only transport up to 60-tons, reach speeds of 36-knots and travel ranges up to 200 nautical miles from amphibious vehicles, Navy officials explained.